syncfusion-content/blazor-docs/blazor/datagrid/filtering.md

 By setting the [`AllowFiltering`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowFiltering) to true, the filter bar row will render next to the header, which allows you to filter data.
 You can filter the records with different expressions depending upon the column type.

-**Filter bar expressions:**
+### Filter bar expressions

 You can enter the following filter expressions (operators) manually in the filter bar.

 Expression |Example |Description |Column Type
 -----|-----|-----|-----